Vin-it-9/Blog/README.md

 5. **Open the Project**:
    - Open the cloned project in VS Code by selecting **File > Open Folder...** and navigating to the cloned project directory.

-Here’s the updated section for configuring the application, incorporating your specifications about changing the database username, password, email, and keys:

 ---

 6. **Configure the Application**: